julioalcazar/Notes/DesignPatterns.md

   *  Application needs one, and only one, instance of an object.
   *  Additionally, lazy initialization and global access are necessary.

+___Builder___
+Separates object construction from its representation
+*  Intent
+  *  Separate the construction of a complex object from its representation so that the same construction process can create different representations.
+  *  Parse a complex representation, create one of several targets.
+*  Problem
+  *  An application needs to create the elements of a complex aggregate.

 ___Abstract Factory___
 *  Intent
   *  Provide an interface for creating families of related or dependent objects without specifying their concrete classes.